NOTE: Rules that were amended or changed for the 2021 season are printed in Blue Text

-2. Boat order will be determined by random draw for first 40 entrants, after which, teams will be numbered by order of registration.
-Any team who registers during or after the pre-tournament meeting will not draw for a number.
-They will either become the Call Boat of, if we have pulled out after the meeting be checked by the call boat last, and will wait to take off after the call boat takes off.
-NOTE: As in years past expect the number of draw spots to be 40 for the first tournament and the number to be adjusted up or down from there.

 3. Livewells must be inspected before take off.
 All boats must pass by the Take Off Boat with their livewells open for inspection.

 4. Five fish limit: smallmouth, largemouth, and spotted.

 5. Dead fish weighed will result in ¼ pound penalty from total weight.
 A dead fish cannot be weighed for a team's big fish.
-Note: state laws prohibit returning dead fish to water.
+Note: state law prohibits returning dead fish to water.

 7. Any team coming to the weigh-in with more than 5 bass will be disqualified.
 Culling must be done on the water, during tournament hours.

-No. 4: